The Company Headshot:

 A Peek Behind the Scenes:

 Although the Parker Brown team portrait above may look like an impromptu company photograph taken at lunchtime.
 It’s not.
-It’s a strategically designed promotion containing over 27 separate elements—with all Parker Brown’s staff photographed individually and added to the composite separately, afterwards.
+It’s a strategically designed composite containing over 27 separate elements—with all Parker Brown’s staff photographed individually and added to the final piece separately.